clintonium-119/gb-rp2350/README.md

 3. Push and hold the BOOTSEL button on the Pico, then connect to your computer using a micro USB cable.
 Release BOOTSEL once the drive RPI-RP2 appears on your computer.
 4. Set up the `.env` file to set the ROM and display configurations.
 Use `.env.example` as your reference.
 5. Build the gameboy emulator using `cargo build --release`.
+6. Convert the `elf` binaries into into `uf2`: `picotool uf2 convert .\target\thumbv8m.main-none-eabihf\release\gb-rp2350 -t elf gb-rp2350.uf2`
-6. Drag and drop the UF2 file on to the RPI-RP2 drive.
+7. Drag and drop the UF2 file (`gb-rp2350.uf2`) on to the RPI-RP2 drive.
 The Raspberry Pi Pico will reboot and will now run the emulator.
-The location of the UF2 should be `target/thumbv8m.main-none-eabihf/release/gb-rp2350`.

 # Rom Loading Modes
 The emulator supports 3 different ways to load roms: